intel/intel-ethernet-operator/docs/intel-ethernet-operator.md

 By looking at the sriovnetworknodestates status we can find the NIC information such as PCI address and Interface names to define `SriovNetworkNodePolicy` to create required VF pools.

-For example, the following three `SriovNetworkNodePolicy` CRs will create a trusted VF pool name with resourceName `cvl_uft_admin` along with two additional VF pools for application:
+For example, the following three `SriovNetworkNodePolicy` CRs will create a trusted VF pool name with resourceName `cvl_uft_admin` along with two additional VF pools for application.

+> Please note that, the "uft-admin-policy" SriovNetworkNodePolicy below uses `pfNames:` with VF index range selectors to target VF0 only of Intel E810 series NIC.
+More information on using VF partitioning can be found [here](https://docs.openshift.com/container-platform/4.10/networking/hardware_networks/configuring-sriov-device.html#nw-sriov-nic-partitioning_configuring-sriov-device).

 ```yaml
 apiVersion: sriovnetwork.openshift.io/v1